An Answer from Jim Duchene:

 2. Try to separate your husband from the disease: When he is frustrating or frustrated and acting in unpredictable or out-of-character ways, remind yourself that this is the condition and not him.
 He didn't choose and cannot control his illness.

-3. Forgive yourself if you lose it.
+3. Forgive yourself.
 Every caregiver has said and done things they regret—myself (most definitely) included.
 These times are usually not remembered for long, if at all, which is the only advantage I can see in memory loss.

 4. In as much as possible, step into your husband’s world.
 He can no longer take part, really, in yours.
-Try to let him be who he is.
+Let him be who he is.
 Accept what he can give and allow yourself to feel sadness over what he can no longer do and be.
 Remind yourself that if he could, he would be expressing his love and gratitude to you.